roelwillems/maintainingfocus.github.io/about.md

 permalink: /about/
 order: 0
 ---
 Vision.
 Focus.
+Photography.
-Photography by Roel Willems
+by Roel Willems